Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 More than 1,500 California companies have discovered the benefits of doing business in Israel, including Facebook, Google, KLA, Hewlett Packard, and Silicon Graphics.
 Israel is California’s 2nd largest export market.

-In 2011, Intel announced it would invest roughly $19 million over a five-year period in the establishment of an institute to conduct research on computational intelligence.
-The institute is to be jointly managed by Intel and academic researchers in Israel.
+In 2011, Intel announced it would invest roughly $19 million over five years in the establishment of an institute to conduct research on computational intelligence.
+The institute will be jointly managed by Intel and academic researchers in Israel.

 In May 2012, Intel announced the establishment of the Collaborative Research Institute for Computational Intelligence in Israel, focusing on applying machine learning, brain-inspired computation, and advanced computer architecture to software.
 “Within five years, all of the human senses will be in computers, and in 10 years, we will have more transistors in one chip than neurons in the human brain,” Mooly Eden, president of Intel Israel, told Tel Aviv Tech.
 “The expectations from the Institute for Computational Intelligence is that it will provide a leap forward in research and in ideas that will be translated into products and applications.